aokush/waiter/README.md

    <br>

-   Creates an instance of Waiter with default interval (2 secs) and max wait time (60 secs).
-The condition is evaluated every 2 secs until it returns true or until 60 secs after which the operation times out.
+   Creates an instance of Waiter with default interval (5 secs) and max wait time (60 secs).
+This condition is evaluated every 2 secs until it returns `true` or until 60 secs after which the operation times out.

    ```
    Waiter.instance(vertx)